mlaustin44/dotfiles/README.md

 # Dotfiles

 My dotfiles for Arch Linux (EndeavourOS) on my Asus Zenbook S16.
+These are specifically optimized to Wayland and Hyprland with my specific preferences for a tiling window manager.

 A lot of these are optimzed for the fact that I frequently use it in a docked config on a big monitor with Thunderbolt.